 Sheriff's office: Teen inmate held in Oklahoma jail dies

-OKLAHOMA CITY – A teenager held at an Oklahoma jail on a rape charge and found unresponsive last week has died.
+OKLAHOMA CITY – A teenager held at an Oklahoma jail on a rape charge and found unresponsive last week after an apparent suicide attempt has died.

-The Oklahoma County Sheriff's Office says John Leroy Daniel Applegate died Wednesday at a hospital.
+The Oklahoma County Sheriff's Office says John Leroy Daniel Applegate died Wednesday at a hospital after he was found unconscious April 23.

 A news release says the 16-year-old had been jailed since Feb.
 2 after being arrested by police in Choctaw, about 15 miles (24 kilometers) east of Oklahoma City.
 He faced charges including rape and assault.
-Applegate was found unconscious in his cell April 23 after an apparent suicide attempt.
-The release says he was being held alone.
+The release says Applegate was being held alone.

 Court documents don't list an attorney for Applegate.